Thesis and dissertation filing guidelines

 Following the chapters consisting of individual papers, there must follow a summary, conclusions and recommendations section.
 This section may be formatted as one or more chapters.

 Work reported in the articles should represent a major contribution by the student that is the review of the literature, the conceptual framework and/or research design for the reported work.
 The statistical analyses, summary, conclusions, and recommendations should represent the student’s own work.

 For publication purposes, other researchers may be named as additional authors.
 This would be especially appropriate when publication is dependent upon extensive revision of the initial manuscript submitted and the faculty involved assumes responsibility for the revisions, or when the student is using an existing data base.

 When a student chooses this option, the articles will be submitted to the journals agreed upon by the concerned academic unit.
 Responsibility for follow-up, revisions, etc., should be identified in a written document and agreed upon by the student and faculty member(s) involved.

 Instructions for completing thesis/dissertation committee approval page

-- The Committee Approval Page is available on-line: the interactive template is on the website at www.unr.edu/grad/forms the interactive template has established borders.
+- The Committee Approval Page (bottom of page): This interactive template has established borders.

 - Use the accompanying template on page two of this handout to complete the Committee Approval form.
 Check spelling carefully and make sure that case (upper-case/capital and lower-case letters) and font style (regular or bold) follow the template.
 Spacing between lines will depend on how long your thesis/dissertation title is and how many committee members you have.